speed47/spectre-meltdown-checker/README.md

    - Impact: Kernel & all software
    - Mitigation: either kernel mitigation by disabling a CPU optimization through an MSR bit, or CPU microcode mitigation
    - Performance impact of the mitigation: TBD

+**CVE-2023-23583** Redundant Prefix issue (Reptar)

+   - Impact: All software
+   - Mitigation: microcode update for the affected CPU
+   - Performance impact of the mitigation: low